The Kayapo (Mebêngôkre), guardians of the forest

 The Kayapo embody a harmonious coexistence between humanity and nature.
 Their commitment to preserving the Amazon and their inspiring culture remind everyone of the importance of protecting our environment for future generations.

-Discover our jewelry made by Kayapo artisans
+Discover our jewelry from Kayapo artisans

-Enhance your Amazonikaa experience with our other blog articles.
+Enrich your Amazonikaa experience with our other blog articles.